 The National Aeronautics and Space Administration was strictly a boys’ club until the late 1970s.
 NASA invited only men in the military services to apply when selecting the first group of astronauts, for the Mercury manned flight program in 1959.
 The agency specified that candidates have experience flying jet aircraft and be no more than five feet, 11 inches tall (because of limited space in the capsules being developed for the space program).
 The original "Mercury Seven" were all military pilots.

 The seven astronauts were chosen from a pool of about 500 applicants after undergoing a rigorous, week-long series of tests developed by Dr. William Randolph "Randy" Lovelace II, head of NASA’s Special Committee on Bioastronautics and founder of the Lovelace Foundation for Medical Education and Research in Albuquerque, New Mexico.
 Lovelace later invited a group of women pilots to take the same tests.
 By 1961, 19 women had done so.
 Thirteen passed.
 Despite pressure from some of the women and their supporters in Congress, NASA did not admit women into the astronaut training program until 1978.
-Sally Ride (b.
-1951) became the first American woman to go into space in 1983 -- 20 years after the Soviets put cosmonaut Valentina Tereshkova (b.
+Sally Ride (1951-2012) became the first American woman to go into space in 1983 -- 20 years after the Soviets put cosmonaut Valentina Tereshkova (b.
 1937) into orbit.

 Meanwhile, back in Outlook, Dunbar was learning something about gender discrimination at another level, on a summer job sorting asparagus and packing boxes of corn.
 State law stipulated that women could not lift items weighing more than 40 pounds on the job.
 Dunbar was accustomed to "bucking 100-pound bales of hay" on the ranch.
 Nonetheless, the young man working alongside her was paid more than she was because he could legally carry boxes of produce to a conveyor belt and she could not.
 "That was just the reality of that particular time," she says.
 "I could be angry and bitter, but I always l learned that those were more self-destructive than productive.
 So my strategy was just to make as much money as I could and then get a different kind of job" (Tate interview).